kkemple/posts/a-few-things-you-should-know-about-javascript.md

 ### Keep Things As Small As Possible

 Breaking up your applications in to numerous smaller modules is the true key to composable JavaScript.
-Following the **FIRST** philosophy helps keep down complexity while promoting testability and reuse.
+Following the **FIRST** philosophy (Focused, Independent, Reusable, Small, Testable) helps keep down complexity while promoting testability and reuse.

 > “Whether it’s a client or server-side component, a Node module or a piece of visual UI, components that are large are inherently more complex to maintain than those that are small.” — Addy Osmani